 Pre- and Postnatal Care

 One of the first ways you begin caring for your child is through your own nutrition.
 It is vital to be adequately nourished during pregnancy.
-Most importantly, you must have good absorption: if you are not processing the nutrients efficiently, then it doesn’t matter how many calories you consume.
-Many women experience morning sickness, but it doesn’t have to be this way.
-Often morning sickness is a way for the body to cleanse out an excess of toxins and acids in the body.
-If we eat cleansing foods that are still nutritionally adequate, there will be no need for the “sickness.”
+If you are not processing nutrients efficiently, it doesn’t matter how many calories you consume.

 Your body goes through many changes during pregnancy.
 A daily Yoga practice is essential to adapting to these changes.
 Yoga asana (movements and postures) will strengthen your body, help maintain balance, give adequate blood flow to your limbs and to baby, increase the space for baby, keep your digestion flowing, stretch your pelvic floor, and reduce anxiety and depression.

-Pranayama (breathing exercises) can assist in keeping a peak mental state throughout pregnancy.
-They helps to increase oxygenation, especially when your lung capacity grows limited in later term.
+Pranayama (breathing exercises) can assist in keeping a peak mental state throughout pregnancy by increasing oxygenation, especially when your lung capacity grows limited in later term.
 Certain Pranayamas are recommended during labor itself and can be practiced regularly before the big day to familiarize both Mom and Dad.

 Prenatal massage is highly beneficial to help increase circulation, relieve muscle aches, reassure the nervous system, and help the expectant mother to relax.
 Massage should be administrated by a qualified practitioner, as “rubbing” the wrong way can be damaging.
 It is great if the father can learn how to massage the mother as well for labor preparation and bonding with baby.